-So Fathers Day 2017 was spent in the company of a group of friends who we have known since we started doing Rhythm Time almost 3 years ago (read all about Rhythm Time here) and for our first “day out” together, we decided to go to Tree Top Nets in Ripon.
+So Fathers Day 2017 was spent in the company of a group of friends who we have known since we started doing Rhythm Time almost 3 years ago (read all about Rhythm Time here).
+For our first “day out” together, we decided to go to Tree Top Nets in Ripon.

-While there are a few Tree Top Nets locations, the Ripon one is easily located if you follow the signs for Lightwater Valley theme park as they share the same (free) car park.
+While there are a few Tree Top Nets locations, the Ripon one is easily located.
+Just follow the signs for Lightwater Valley theme park as they share the same (free) car park.

 However, once they got used to it, they loved it and just as importantly, the parents of the group enjoyed it too!!
-Our favourite was the area with the “footballs” and we had great fun playing with those whilst trying to make sure the little ones were safe!!
+Our favourite was the area with the “footballs”.
+We had great fun playing with those whilst trying to make sure the little ones were safe!!
 This is probably the one area where it is advisable to avoid if you have a smaller child, or wear glasses!!

 This type of attraction is geared towards going with a group of friends and having a laugh with each other and playing with the children at the same time.
 Because of the physical nature, it does help if you have enough adults so you can rotate and have a rest, because the children seem to go on forever because they have a brilliant time!!